Rückert-Lieder: Premiere and initial reception

 The songs, their sequence, and their performance offered the highest state of polished refinement ...
 It does not matter to [Mahler] or to the listeners whether the melodies are suffused with juicy banalities or borrowed from Bruckner's Romantic [Symphony] ...
 He makes the accompaniment progress in the time-honoured manner, stepwise with the voice, but casts over the whole a glittering orchestral web, full of clever ideas and piquant effects.

 The programme was repeated in another sold-out concert on February 3, this time with Marie Gutheil-Schoder singing three additional Wunderhorn settings.
 Following the concert, Mahler had dinner with the musicians of the Vereinigung, which deepened the bond between the two.
 Webern later recalled that Mahler had said that "After Des Knaben Wunderhorn I could only compose more Rückert – which is lyricism at first hand, all the rest is lyricism at second hand."
 More importantly for Mahler, these two triumphant performances had made him become aware that he had entered a new period in his career as a composer.
 As for the Vereinigung, the long rehearsals for the concert had been costly, as it was necessary to pay overtime to the Philharmonic musicians, on top of their already considerable fee to perform in the first place.
 Despite being sold out twice, the small Musikvereinsaal had not enough seats to cover expenses, which forced the Vereinigung to cancel an orchestral concert, and to finally cease activities after two final chamber music concerts on February 20 and April 17.

 Later in 1905, C. F. Kahnt would publish the Rückert-Lieder with their piano accompaniment.
-It would take until 1908 for Kahnt to agree publication the full scores of those songs with orchestral accompaniments, and 1910 for these scores to appear, along with Mahler's settings of "Revelge" and "Der Tamboursg'sell" from Der Knaben Wunderhorn in Sieben Lieder aus letzter Zeit (Seven Songs of Latter Days) in 1910.
+It would take until 1908 for Kahnt to agree to publish the full scores of those songs with orchestral accompaniments, and 1910 for these scores to appear, along with Mahler's settings of "Revelge" and "Der Tamboursg'sell" from Der Knaben Wunderhorn in Sieben Lieder aus letzter Zeit (Seven Songs of Latter Days) in 1910.
 Universal Edition later published a score consisting of only the five Rückert settings.